 The ship collection includes eight vessels, three of which are: The Berkeley (1898), the first propeller-driven steam ferry.
 The USS Dolphin (1968) reported being the submarine with the deepest dive and the Californian (1984) a replica of a mid-century revenue cutter.

 The Maritime Museum of San Diego is much more than a collection of old sailing vessels and is a fun place for the family day trip.
-Activities include whale watching, kayaking trips, historic San Diego Bay tours and adventure sailing trips.
+Activities include whale watching, kayaking trips, historic San Diego Bay tours, and adventure sailing trips.

 Leaving directly from the museum are mid-day and twilight bay cruises.
-The twilight cruises last about 1.5 hours on Friday, Saturday and Sunday evenings.
-Given the unique nature of this tour tickets go fast so be sure to schedule in advance so you don’t miss out on the fun.
+The twilight cruises last about 1.5 hours on Friday, Saturday, and Sunday evenings.
+Given the unique nature of this tour, tickets go fast, so be sure to schedule in advance, so you don’t miss out on the fun.

 Here, you can join the crews of the tall ships while they engage in a mock battle.
-You will be on board as the ship moves into range and prepares for battle.
+You will be on board as the boat moves into range and prepares for battle.
 The roar of the cannon and the excitement is something you will not soon forget.

 Plan on spending at least a half-day at the maritime museum.
 After you can enjoy a fresh seafood lunch or dinner at a nearby restaurant or take a bicycle cab along the bay to Seaport Village with more dining options.

-Maritime Museum of San Diego 1492 North Harbor Drive San Diego, CA 92101.
+Maritime Museum of San Diego 1492 North Harbor Drive, San Diego, California.